WEIRD FASCINATION SERIES - EXERCISE : Nordic Walking - That's Old People and Sticks Right?!

 Like any new skill, there are some key techniques to learn with Nordic Walking; not only to help you stay injury free, but also so you get the very best work out from your new hobby.
 In our Free Taster session, we break down the technique for you to help you understand the mechanics of it and how it differs to trekking with poles.
 Then in our 4 week ‘Learn to Nordic Walk’ Course, we put it all back together again, tackling flat, steady walking, higher speed walking, going up and down hills, and some heart-rate raising drills to develop lots of the skills we need.

-It’s lovely to see our course graduates after this 4 week period pick up their Freedom Passports and become part of the All Seasons family; walking with us regularly, building new friendships and enjoying being outdoors and moving.
+It’s lovely to see our course graduates after this 4 week course become part of the group; walking with us regularly, building new friendships and enjoying being outdoors and moving.
 Equally, our Wellbeing walks allow less mobile members of the group to get out there and enjoy Nordic Walking using specially designed, supportive poles at a gentler pace, whilst still building their fitness and strength; perfect for those recovering from injury or infirmity.

 “Does it really make a difference to your fitness if it’s just walking?”